Financial Stewardship

 Stop passing unfunded mandates.

 New laws, without consideration of money to comply with those laws, means required increased spending.
-Examples: SB 819, Paid Leave Oregon, new unemployment laws.
+Examples: SB 819, Paid Leave Oregon, and new unemployment laws.

 You can learn more about our budget, including frequently asked questions, by visiting our fiscal stability website.